Your Top 14 Questions About Writing to the Child You Sponsor, Answered

 PART 1: WRITING WORDS OF ENCOURAGEMENT TO THE CHILD YOU SPONSOR

-“Children know by heart their sponsors’ name and the country they’re from.
-When the sponsors include pictures or postcards that represent their country, then that helps children to create a picture in their minds of the place where their sponsor lives.”
+“Children know by heart their sponsor's name and the country they’re from.
+When the sponsors include photos that represent their country, that helps children to create a picture in their minds of the place where their sponsor lives.”

 Find more great tips about how to write an encouragement here.